The curved Mimetic Finite Difference method: allowing grids with curved faces: Introduction

 \section{Introduction}

 The \emph{Mimetic Finite Difference} (MFD) method \cite{Lipnikov2014MimeticFD} is a sound numerical technique that has been applied to solve many classes of physical problems.
-One of its advantages is the possibility of discretizing the computational domain with unstructured \emph{polyhedral grids} having elements with planar faces.
-For these kind of elements, it yields a discrete convergent scheme which produces a \emph{symmetric} matrix and uses one \emph{degree of freedom} (DoF) for each face.
-Yet, many applications require grids whose elements have \emph{curved} (i.e. non-planar) faces; for instance, the modeling of geometries like cylinders or spheres.
+One of its main advantages is the support of arbitrary \emph{polyhedral grids}, i.e., meshes composed of general polyhedral elements with planar faces, and possibly featuring non-matching interfaces.
+Polyhedral grids offer several distinctive advantages: (i) their use can simplify the modeling of sharp geometric features of domains; (ii) they support non-conforming mesh refinement, which does not require to trade mesh quality for accuracy; (iii) they can be used to reduce the computational cost by mesh coarsening, where multiple elements from a (fixed) background mesh are coalesced into a single one.

+However, many applications require grids whose elements have \emph{curved} (i.e., non-planar) faces.
+For example, in the modeling of complex reservoir geometries in real-world geological applications or of geometries like cylinders and spheres which are of common use in electromagnetics.
 We emphasize that even if the computational domain is a polyhedron, curved faces may appear in the interior of the domain just because a hexahedral mesh has been obtained with an unstructured meshing algorithm.
-However, the standard MFD method does not converge on such grids with curved faces \cite{Lipnikov2006TheMF}.

-To deal with such convergence problems, different techniques have been proposed in literature.
-We can group them in two basic approaches.
+Unfortunately, the standard MFD method does not converge on grids with curved faces \cite{Lipnikov2006TheMF}.
+In order to deal with such convergence problems, the different numerical methods proposed in literature implement two basic strategies, which, however, exhibit important limitations and downsides.

-A first approach is to replace curved faces by triangles (or more generally planar polygons) to obtain a polyhedral grid so that we can apply the standard MFD method \cite{Lipnikov2006TheMF}.
-Using this approach we obtain a symmetric discrete problem but the price to pay is the additional number of DoFs, which will be proportional to the number of polygons partitioning each curved face.
+The first approach is to approximate curved faces with triangles (or more generally with polygons) to obtain a polyhedral grid where all the elements have planar faces so that we can apply the standard MFD method \cite{Lipnikov2006TheMF,brezzi2005family}.
+With this approach we obtain a symmetric discrete problem but the price to pay is the additional number of discrete face unknowns, which will be proportional to the number of triangles partitioning every curved face.